Terralol/TerraHub_Community/README.md

 # TerraHub Community
 **Welcome to TerraHub Community**

 **A specialized community focused on Roblox exploitation and script development.
-We also Communityn Lua programming on a large scale.**
+We also have a large-scale Lua programming community.**